toto-haricot/images-utils/display_tool/readme.md

-# Was is the display_tool 💡
+# What is `display_tool` 💡

-This repository was created to help analysis the results of a benchmark between different algorithms dealing with images.
-Imagine you have 200 images in the folder `inputs/` and you want to compare the outputs that different models, let's say `algo1`, `algo2`... `algoN` give when ran on all images of `inputs/`.
+This repository was created to help the results analysis of a benchmark between different algorithms dealing with images.
+Imagine you have 200 images in the folder `inputs/` and you want to compare the outputs that different models, let's say `algo1`, `algo2`... `algoN` give on all images of `inputs/`.
 If you store the outputs of the N algorithms in N folders, the **display_tool** will create some PDFs that contain on each page one of the input images and the corresponding outputs of the different algorithmes. <br> <br>